What Is Matching?#

 OK, fine, but I know I’m never supposed to extrapolate that far from my data, so who cares?

-Well… funny story: turns out we do this in causal inference all the time.
-That’s because if our treatment group and our control groups look very different (something called “imbalanced”), then we are sometimes actually extrapolating a relationship we estimate from the control group data to estimate what the treatment group would look like in areas where have no actual data from the treatment group.
+Well… funny story: it turns out we do this in causal inference all the time.
+That’s because if our treatment group and our control groups look very different from one another, then we are sometimes actually extrapolating a relationship we estimate from the control group data to estimate what the treatment group would look like in areas where we have no actual data from the treatment group.

-OK, let’s illustrate that.
-Suppose we have the following observational data (i.e. this is data from the world, not a randomized experiment).
-It’s made up, but let’s assume it’s from a consumer survey, where Treatment is whether the customer came to the store with a coupon, and “Outcome” is spending.
-Read T’s are consumer we’ve been treated (got promotion), blue Cs are consumers who weren’t treated (controls).
+To illustrate, suppose we have the following observational data (i.e. this is data from the world, not a randomized experiment).
+It’s made up, but let’s pretend it comes from a survey of consumers, where Treatment is whether the customer came to the store with a coupon, and “Outcome” is spending.
+Red T’s are consumers who came into the store with coupons, blue Cs are consumers who came in without coupons.
+(Again: they chose whether to bring in coupons — this is not an experiment!)

-As you can see, this data is badly imbalanced, meaning that the range of values of Education are very different for our control population and our treatment population.
-For the control group, Education ranges ranges all the way from 12-28 years, while our treated group only has observations between 16 and 24.
+As you can see, this data is badly imbalanced, meaning that consumers’ education values are very different for our control and treatment populations.
+For the control group, Education ranges all the way from 12-28 years, while our treated group only has observations between 16 and 24.

 That fit would look something like this:

-As you can see, Treatment is above Control, so we have a large positive treatment effect!
+As you can see, Treatment is above Control, so our model is saying our coupon had a large positive treatment effect!

-OK, but that clearly seems weird.
-It’s not fitting those control observations, so instead let’s try this:
+That clearly seems stange, though.
+The model is not doing a good job of fitting those control observations, so instead let’s try this:

 That looks like this:

-Now, if you want to take a strong theoretical position and say “I’m really confident education plays the same role for people who brought in coupons as those who did not”, then you can stop here.
-But…
+Now, if you want to take a strong theoretical position and say “I’m really confident education plays the same role for people who brought in coupons as those who did not,” then you can stop here.
+But if you think it’s possible that the way education shapes spending is different for control consumers and treated consumers, then it should make you uncomfortable that our model of the relationship between education and spending is coming entirely from control consumers.

 Matching: Better thought of as pruning#